 - Sir Charles Bright Scholarship

 - The Walter and Eliza Hall Trust Opportunity Scholarship

 In addition, there are also a lot of scholarships funded by individual universities and other organizations.
-Also, disabled students in Australia are entitled to plenty of favourable student loan schemes provided by the Higher Education Loan Program (HELP).
+Also, students with disabilities in Australia are entitled to plenty of favourable student loan schemes provided by the Higher Education Loan Program (HELP).